Your Annual Pledge

 There are four permanent restricted funds.
 Three—the Capital Projects Fund, the Endowment Fund, and the Social Action Trust Fund—are not funded from the annual budget.
 A fourth permanent restricted fund, the Repair and Replacement Fund for major building repairs, is funded by the annual budget, but may receive gifts.

-- Social Action Trust Fund–The Social Action Trust Fund is a restricted fund that distributes money to social action projects originating in West Chester, PA.
-Social action groups in the Fellowship are encouraged to make recommendations to the Board for granting awards or donations to deserving local social action groups.
+- Social Action Trust Fund.
+The Social Action Trust Fund is a restricted fund that distributes money to social action projects originating in West Chester, PA.
+Social action groups in our Congregation are encouraged to make recommendations to the Board for granting awards or donations to deserving local social action groups.